-Read this post to learn more about toddlers’ iron needs, functions of iron, a list of iron-rich foods, and recipes to try.
+Read on to know more about the iron requirements for toddlers, functions of iron, iron-rich foods for toddlers, and a few iron-rich recipes to try.

 How Much Iron Do Toddlers Need?